sumn2u/frontend-roadmap-2022/README.md

    * CSS Cascade is the way our browsers resolve competing CSS declarations.
    * CSS preprocessor is a program that lets you generate CSS from the preprocessor's own unique syntax. `SASS`, `LESS`, `Stylus` are some of the examples of it.
    * CSS is notoriously difficult to manage in large, complex, rapidly-iterated systems. `BEM`, `OOCSS`, `SMACSS` are some of the ways of writing CSS that allows in writing more maintainable CSS.
+   * CSS framework is a pre-prepared library that is meant to allow for easier, more standards-compliant styling of web pages using the Cascading Style Sheets language. `Tailwind CSS`, `Chakra UI`, `Material UI` and `Material UI` are some of the examples of it.
+   * Bootstrap is the most popular CSS Framework for developing responsive and mobile-first websites.
+It contains HTML, CSS and JavaScript-based design templates for typography, forms, buttons, navigation, and other interface components.

 4. Javascript